 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N, while the SL was followed by the Leica SL2.
+Both the 1D Mark II and the SL have been discontinued, but can regularly be found used on eBay.
+The 1D Mark II was replaced by the Canon 1D Mark II N, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Leica SL Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II and the Leica SL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark II: